textileio/community/docs/install/the-daemon.md

 Initialize a wallet with the command-line client (this will _not_ persist anything to your filesystem):

-    textile wallet init
+    textile wallet create

-This will output something like,
+This will output something like:

     --------------------------------------------------------------------------------
     | field speak xxx xxxxxxx xxxxxxx xxxxxxx xxxxx xxxxxxx xxxx xxxx xxxxxx xxxxx |